rehive/docs-portal/content/platform/get-started/quick-guide.md

 And there you have it, a successful login!
 The user was validated and authenticated on the platform and an authentication `token` returned.

 <aside class="warning">
     The platform login endpoint is intended for anonymous unauthenticated users and is therefore subject to strict throttling, rate limiting and bot protection rules.
-If you want to login a user in a "machine user" or service context you should instead use the admin authenticated login endpoint `/3/admin/auth/login/`, which requires an admin user's token to be included in the `Authorization` header.
+If you want to login a user from a "machine user" or service context you should instead use the admin authenticated login endpoint <code>/3/admin/auth/login/</code>, which requires an admin user's token to be included in the <code>Authorization</code> header.
 </aside>

 Usin the token returned in the login response you can perform actions, as that user, on endpoints that require authentication.
 For example, you may want to get a list of emails associated to a user: